 Best for: Multi-channel sellers who sell kits and bundles.

 Add other apps to the mix

 Of course, there’s no reason why you should stop at inventory management apps.

-For example, the Shogun Page Builder app for Shopify offers a lot of value.
-It allows you to create custom landing pages, product pages and blog posts from scratch, even if you don't know a single line of code.
+For example, the Shogun Page Builder app for Shopify offers a ton of value from the start.
+You can create custom landing pages, product pages, and blog posts from scratch without bothering with a single line of code.

 Shogun features a drag-and-drop editor and an extensive library of elements—everything from simple blocks for text and images to advanced features, such as slider menus, accordion sections, and customer reviews.